Coronary Angioplasty (cont.)

 - Find a local Cardiologist in your town

-How do patients recover after percutaneous coronary intervention?
+How long is the recovery time after after percutaneous coronary intervention?

 Percutaneous coronary intervention is performed in a special room fitted with computerized X-ray equipment called a cardiac catheterization laboratory.
 Patients are mildly sedated with small amounts of diazepam (Valium), midazolam (Versed), morphine, and other sedative narcotics given intravenously.
 Patients may experience minor discomfort at the site of the puncture in the groin or the arm.
 Patients also may experience brief episodes of angina while the balloon is inflated, briefly blocking the flow of blood in the coronary artery.
 The percutaneous coronary intervention procedure can last from 30 minutes to two hours, but is usually completed within 60 minutes.